gbv/validation-server/README.md

 ### Configuration

 The service must be customized via configuration files.
 By default, this configuration file resides in `config/config.json` (or `config/config.test.json` for tests).
-However, it is possible to adjust this path via the `CONFIG_FILE` environment variable.
 Missing keys are defaulted from `config/config.default.json`:

 ```json
 {